nahinbin/lapse/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension folder
-5. The Pomodoro timer icon should appear in your Chrome toolbar
+5. The Lapse icon should appear in your Chrome toolbar

 ## Creating Icons